Everything you need for your Grindelwald ski holiday.

 Grindelwald snow history

 Grindelwald offers optimal snow conditions from December through April, each month presenting unique opportunities for skiers.
-December and January consistently bring about 26 cm and 31 cm of snow respectively, dispersed across roughly 3.2 days each week, ensuring regular fresh snow.
-February's snowfall slightly decreases to 27 cm but it occurs more frequently, averaging 3.6 days per week.
-The pinnacle of snowfall arrives in the second week of January, traditionally the snowiest week in Grindelwald, with an impressive 45 cm of snow over 3.6 days, making it a paradise for those who cherish Bluebird Powder Days—when sunshine and light winds follow fresh snowfall.
-The season stretches into April with enjoyable conditions, accumulating 19 cm of snow over 2.3 days.
+December and January consistently bring about 26 cm (10.2 in) and 31 cm (12.2 in) of snow respectively, dispersed across roughly 3.2 days each week, ensuring regular fresh snow.
+February's snowfall slightly decreases to 27 cm (10.6 in) but it occurs more frequently, averaging 3.6 days per week.
+The pinnacle of snowfall arrives in the second week of January, traditionally the snowiest week in Grindelwald, with an impressive 45 cm (17.7 in) of snow over 3.6 days, making it a paradise for those who cherish Bluebird Powder Days, when sunshine and light winds follow fresh snowfall.
+The season stretches into April with enjoyable conditions, accumulating 19 cm (7.48 in) of snow over 2.3 days.

-Berggasthaus First: Nestled high in the mountains, Berggasthaus First offers breathtaking panoramic views alongside a menu filled with hearty alpine specialties.
+Berggasthaus First: nestled high in the mountains, it offers breathtaking panoramic views alongside a menu filled with hearty alpine specialties.

-Petit Glacier Restaurant: A serene spot that combines the beauty of snow-covered landscapes with delicious Swiss delicacies.
+Petit Glacier Restaurant: a serene spot that offers delicious Swiss delicacies.

-Bergrestaurant Brandegg: A retreat for those exploring the slopes, offering both sumptuous meals and stunning vistas of the surrounding mountain range.
+Bergrestaurant Brandegg: offering both sumptuous meals and stunning vistas of the surrounding mountain range.

-First Lodge: Situated at a strategic location, First Lodge is known for its rejuvenating beverages and mouth-watering local dishes.
+First Lodge: known for its rejuvenating beverages and mouth-watering local dishes.

-Belvedere Restaurant: Part of the prestigious Belvedere hotel, this restaurant promises a fine dining experience, merging international cuisine with local flavors.
+Belvedere Restaurant: part of the prestigious Belvedere hotel, it promises a fine dining experience, merging international cuisine with local flavours.

-Hotel Restaurant Alpenblick: Located within the Alpenblick Hotel, this restaurant showcases the essence of Swiss gastronomy.
+Hotel Restaurant Alpenblick: located within the Alpenblick Hotel, it showcases the essence of Swiss gastronomy.

 Things to do in Grindelwald